CSC207-2022F-UofT/course-project-SOLID-chat/README.md

 ### Profile display
 - By Parmis
 - Implemented by UserSearchUI, which allows a user to type in a user's username to view their features (user and username so far).
-- User information is captured using ChangeController interface, which uses UserDatabse interfaces to retrieve the user of interest:
+- User information is captured using UserPresenter interface, which uses UserDatabse's interface UserRetriever to retrieve the user of interest, then UserReader reads features of the reader that are eventually presented:
 - ![img.png](images/img.png)
 - Here, Alex123 is not a user of the chat system:
 - ![img_1.png](images/img_1.png)